ERP for insurance:

 • User training and customer support

-The abundance of cost factors could make any estimates misleading and affect your project planning.
-For some ballpark estimates, you may reach out to our ERP consultants.
+The abundance of cost factors can make any estimates misleading and affect your project planning.
+To get an accurate estimation of your ERP implementation project, reach out to our ERP consultants.

 Tenancy management software